Hello, I’m Nando

 I’m a Brazilian-American artist-turn-designer, living and working in the Pacific Northwest.

-This page is an attempt to capture my 25-year design journey in a few words.
+This page is an attempt to capture my 26-year design journey in a few words.

-The discovery years in art, print, web, and motion design
+My discovery years in art, print, web, brand, and motion design

-My story as a designer began in my hometown of Rio de Janeiro, where from a young age, I was driven by an innate curiosity for the arts.
-I spent much of my teenage years immersing myself in local galleries and museums, dedicating my time to exploring various creative mediums, such as figure drawing, painting, sculpting, and photography.
+My path as a designer began in my hometown of Rio de Janeiro, where from a young age, I was driven by a curiosity for the arts.
+I spent much of my teenage years immersing myself in local museums and small galleries, as well as dedicating time to exploring various creative mediums, such as figure drawing, painting, sculpting, and photography.

-As I discovered the world of Graphic Design, I found myself applying the skills I had honed in the fine arts to formal design challenges.
-At first, this transition felt foreign, but as time passed, I discovered that in general my interest in craft and aesthetics could be easily re-applied to the design practice.
+As I discovered the world of Graphic Design, I found myself applying the skills I had learned in fine arts to formal design challenges.
+At first, this transition felt unnatural, but as time passed, I discovered that in general my interest in craft and aesthetics could be easily re-applied to the design practice.
 It all fell into place.

 When embracing motion graphics as my core focus, I realized the importance of understanding my clients' brand ethos, business challenges, and customer needs, which are all valuable ingredients to infuse into a company’s storytelling practices.
 This also meant I could have deeper and more meaningful partnerships with clients in an industry where that traditionally had not been the case.